 Nubret trained chest twice a week, and although he never really had a set routine, he generally stuck to high reps and low weight, for tons of volume… and when I state he did tons of volume, I mean that literally.
 Nubret was famous for doing 40 sets of 25 with 225, or even higher reps with 200 lbs.
 (Perine).

 Maniacal as Nubret was (he was reported to do all kinds of workouts ranging from 20 sets of 20 and up to an hour of continuous benching with 135), Nubret himself stated that the following was more of what he normally did (Perine).
 What follows is far more like what most guys in the 1970s did- over 30 sets per bodypart, and enough reps to rival pumps in a marathon sex session by a couple who both had Parkinson’s.

 Dumbbell Pullover: 6 x 12

-Nubret busted that workout out twice a week, usually on Monday and Thursday, and the did his bench press assistance work for shoulders and arms on Wednesday and Saturday.
-Resting only 30 or so seconds between sets, Nubret would blaze through the gym like a goddamned forest fire, which makes it all that more incredible that he would remain in the gym as long as he did as often as he did.
+Nubret busted that workout out twice a week, usually on Monday and Thursday, and they did his bench press assistance work for shoulders and arms on Wednesday and Saturday.
+Resting only 30 or so seconds between sets, Nubret would blaze through the gym like a goddamned forest fire, which makes it all that more incredible that he would remain in the gym if he did as often as he did.
 Nevertheless, Wednesday and Saturday were a festival of pain from the rotator cuff downward, and looked like this: